Frequently Asked Questions

 On admission our rehab team meets with each resident to determine their individual equipment needs, including wheelchairs and walking aides.
 The facility has a variety of loaner equipment available for temporary use and will provide the best match available.
 The physiotherapist will then work with you on ordering the resident specific equipment through Alberta Aids to Daily Living (AADL) that is appropriate for your loved one, based on their individual needs and requirements.
 If you have your own walker and/or wheelchair, you are encouraged to discuss with our rehab team what equipment you have available and to determine if it will be appropriate for your loved one to continue to use.

 How often do the residents get a bath?

 All residents are offered up to two baths per week.
 The decision about how many baths and what type of bath each resident has is one that is made by each individual resident.
 Bathing can be done by either tub bath, shower, or bed bath.
 We utilize communal tub/shower rooms on each resident unit, ensuring appropriate cleaning and disinfecting of equipment occurs after each resident use.
 As a facility we support the preferences of each resident in determining how often they want a full bath, shower or bed bath, keeping their overall wellness at the forefront of this decision.

 Do you have a hairdresser?

-We have a hairdresser (Peggy) who works Tuesday – Thursday each week; her salon is located just off the dining room.
+We have a hairdresser (Peggy) who works Wednesday and Thursday each week; her salon is located just off the dining room.
 All residents (men and women) can have their hair cut and styled (for an additional charge).
 If you are wanting to book an appointment, please contact Peggy by phone or stop by her salon.
 The hair salon is closed periodically throughout the year for vacations and statutory holidays.